 Location: Madurai - Continue your walking exploration of Madurai today, wandering the tailors markets and bazaars before visiting the Sri Meenakshi Temple in the city’s centre.
 Still in use today, this ancient temple is a maze of lamp-lit corridors leading to shrines where traditional rituals take place.
 Take a trip to the National Gandhi Museum, dedicated to the life and achievements of the 'Father of the Nation' and the leader of India's fight for independence.
 This evening is free for you to use as you wish.

 Day - 6

 Location: Thekkady/Periyar National Park - Travel into the countryside this morning as you drive past rubber and pineapple plantations to Thekkady (approximately 4 hours).
-Thekkady is the gateway to Periyar National Park, perched high in the ranges of the Western Ghats.
+Thekkady is the gateway to Periyar National Park and Tiger Reserve, perched high in the ranges of the Western Ghats.
 The sanctuary surrounds a picturesque lake, which was formed as result of a dam that was built in 1895.
 It ambles through the contours of the wooded hills, and is a permanent source of water for local wildlife.
 This afternoon, take a tour of a local spice plantation

 Day - 7